 These tactics are especially valuable for competitive niches, where small improvements can make a big difference in visibility.
 For example, adding FAQ schema to a service page can help it appear in rich results, driving more qualified traffic.

-What is the most important on page SEO factor?
+What is seo on page analysis?